xtream1101/scraperx/README.md

     - The input file is the `*_metadata.json` file that gets created when you run the scraper and it downloads the source files.
 2. This will copy the metadata file and the sources into the directory `tests/sample_data/your_scraper/` using the time the source was downloaded (from the metadata) as the file name.
     - It also creates extracted qa files for each of the sources based on your extractors.
+    - it extracts the data in json format to make it easy to qa and read.
 3. The QA files it created will have `_extracted_(qa)_` in the file name.
 What you have to do it confirm that all values are correct in that file.
 If everything looks good then fix the file name from having `_extracted_(qa)_` to `_extracted_qa_`.
-Tjis will let the system know that the file has been checked ans that is the data it will use to compare when testing.
+This will let the system know that the file has been checked and that is the data it will use to compare when testing.
+4. Create an empty file `tests/__init__.py`.
+This is needed for the tests to run.
-4. Next is to create the code that will run the tests.
+5. Next is to create the code that will run the tests.
 Create the file `tests/tests.py` with the contents below
 ```python
 import unittest  # The testingframe work to use
 from scraperx.test import ExtractorBaseTest  # Does all the heavy lifting for the test